posativ/regenwolken/README.md

     # python2.5 users will need simplejson as well
     pip install simplejson

 To work as an alternative CloudApp-server, you have to edit their DNS *my.cl.ly* to your own IP in /etc/hosts.
-This will not interfere with CloudApp itself, because they're using *cl.ly* for sharing.
+This will not interfere with CloudApp-Service itself, because they're using *cl.ly* for sharing.

     > cat conf.yaml
     hostname: my.cloud.org